seminole6/Tip-Cal/README.md

 The following **additional** features are implemented:

-- [X] Users can change what percentages are displayed in the segmented controll
+- [X] Users can change what percentages are displayed in the segmented control options.

 ## Video Walkthrough